adiasija2011/UltraSonicLearner/transunet/README.md

 ## Datasets

-Download the required dataset from [here](https://drive.google.com/drive/folders/1vGGN60RbPdRD1mKOE3hmvCYFjEaBBwN-?usp=sharing) and put it under ```data/```.
+Download the required dataset from (mention BUSi and OASBUD links) and put it under ```data/```.
 For instance, the combined dataset should look like this:

 ```
 ├── root